PoCInnovation/Workshops/security/cryptography-2/README.md

 # XOR

 Every documents, images, sounds … can be stored in a file.
 A file contains data which must be used to render its content.
-The data organisation in a file is defined by its file format specifications (pdf, jpg, png, wav, zip …).
+The data organization in a file is defined by its file format specifications (pdf, jpg, png, wav, zip …).

-Almost all the main file formats have some structural similarities :
+Almost all the main file formats have some structural similarities:

--   they start with a header describing the file : the size of its content, the targeted environments etc.
+-   they start with a header describing the file: the size of its content, the targeted environments etc.
--   the content which can be organised in various ways
+-   the content which can be organized in various ways
 -   sometimes a end pattern, used to know where the parsers should stop

 For example this is the format for JPEG:  [![](https://camo.githubusercontent.com/0e2fb017568710b28938c8749ded781b9163029c9e484720ea115e02f5c2ac55/68747470733a2f2f6968302e726564627562626c652e6e65742f696d6167652e313838393934303737352e363937332f666c61742c3130303078313030302c3037352c662e75312e6a7067)](https://camo.githubusercontent.com/0e2fb017568710b28938c8749ded781b9163029c9e484720ea115e02f5c2ac55/68747470733a2f2f6968302e726564627562626c652e6e65742f696d6167652e313838393934303737352e363937332f666c61742c3130303078313030302c3037352c662e75312e6a7067)